MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 - BSA160
 - MET150
 ms.assetid: 0b6ab336-8b83-423f-a06b-bcc52861cba0
-description: "Learn how SharePoint admins can use the SharePoint App Catalog site to make custom business apps that can be deployed for site users to install sites."
+description: "Learn how SharePoint admins can use the SharePoint App Catalog site to upload and install (deploy) custom business apps and third-party apps."
 ---

 # Use the App Catalog to make custom business apps available for your SharePoint environment